mnbao1975/iCommerce/README.md

 ![A sequence diagram](https://github.com/mnbao1975/iCommerce/blob/main/images/root-folders.png?raw=true)

 The api-gateway, build-product and search-product folders are REST API services.
-And, the cus-insights is the worker processes and stores pushlished events into the database.
+And, the cus- worker to process 2 kinds of events.
+So,ker processes and stores pushlished events i nto the separated workers database.

 Also, the below folder structure of the build-product REST API service which will show how the code is structured with the clean architecture pattern.